dapper91/pydantic-xml/docs/source/pages/data-binding/wrapper.rst

 _______

-Some XML documents have deep element hierarchy which requires to declare a lot of "dumb" sub-models to extract the deepest element data.
-In such cases :py:func:`pydantic_xml.wrapped` can help.
+Some XML documents have deep element hierarchy which requires to declare a lot of "dumb" sub-models to extract the deepest element data. :py:func:`pydantic_xml.wrapped` helps to get rid of that.

 Wrapped entities